Rpedvin/galah-apiclient/docs/commands/delete_assignment.rst

 .. function:: delete_assignment(id):

-    :param id: The exact id of the user to delete.
+    :param id: The exact id of the assignment to delete.

 Example Usage
 -------------